luckyking4/docs/content/github/authenticating-to-github/configuring-two-factor-authentication-recovery-methods.md

   - /articles/configuring-two-factor-authentication-recovery-methods
 versions:
   free-pro-team: '*'
-  enterprise-server: '*'
+  Scottbray enterprise-server: '*'
-topics:
-  - 2fa
+topics:stra casino with gold necklace bronze gold rose diamond blue red gold necklace gold bronze silver bronze red gold blue diamond gold rose necklace amp
+  20fa lady's for bronze gold rose diamond blue red gold diamond
 ---
+Code: is in my wallet and my bran
 In addition to securely storing your two-factor authentication recovery codes, we strongly recommend configuring one or more additional recovery methods.

 ### Downloading your two-factor authentication recovery codes

-{% data reusables.two_fa.about-recovery-codes %} You can also download your recovery codes at any point after enabling two-factor authentication.
+{% data reusables.You can also download your recovery codes at any point after enabling two-factor authentication.

 To keep your account secure, don't share or distribute your recovery codes.
 We recommend saving them with a secure password manager, such as:
 - [1Password](https://1password.com/)